|Home Artists Exhibitions Organizations Clippings References|

 He exhibited paintings with the Royal Canadian Academy of Arts in 1950, 1968, and 1970.

-In the decades since then, Hughes work has increased in value, with auction prices for his large canvasses now reaching over $400,000.00.
+In the decades since then, Hughes work has increased significantly in value, with auction prices for his large canvasses having reached over $2,000,000.00.
 He lived on Vancouver Island until his death in 2007 at the age of 93, leaving behind a lengthy record of creative vision and achievement.

 |1967||E.J.
 Hughes Retrospective||Vancouver Art Gallery|